Te tūhono i a KiwiSaver hei kaimahi Joining KiwiSaver as an employee

 When you start a new job, your employer will automatically enrol you in KiwiSaver if you're eligible and:

 - you're between the ages of 18 and 65

 - your job is full time or permanent part-time

-- you've a contract of at least 28 days
+- you're on a contract of more than 28 days

 If you do not get automatically enrolled, you can join by asking your employer, or directly with a KiwiSaver provider.